Ġebel ġol-Baħar: Analysis

 Maltese archaeologists are not convinced that the site is a megalithic temple.
-Other people who dived there said that the boulders which make up the site are not megalithic, but are modern ones which were dumped illegally.
+Other people who have dived there say that the boulders which make up the site are not megalithic, but modern ones which were dumped illegally.

-Mark Rose, Online Editorial Director for the Archaeological Institute of America, has written that "Chronology appears to be somewhat confused in Zeitlmair's interpretation.
+Mark Rose of the Archaeological Institute of America has written that "Chronology appears to be somewhat confused in Zeitlmair's interpretation.
 According to the web site, he sees links between the submerged "temple" and both Noah's Flood and the rise in sea level following the end of the Ice Age (the period to which, he told Maltamag, he hopes studies will show the Maltese temples date).
 Furthermore, the presence of deeper sand deposits on the west side of the "ruins," the side toward Gibraltar, than on the east side is taken as an indication that the flooding of the Mediterranean by Atlantic waters (which really did occur) was involved in the inundation of the "temple."
 The Mediterranean flooding, however, took place some five million years ago.
 As to the builders of the temples, Zeitlmair defers to Zechariah Sitchin."